corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 Parameter changes.
 The Signing Service provides this behaviour, with HSM integration enabling the signing of any particular data to require authentication from multiple users.

 ## Signing Service overview

-CENM’s Signing Service supports the following HSMs (see [CENM support matrix](cenm-support-matrix.md) for more information):
+The Signing Service supports the following HSMs (see [CENM support matrix](cenm-support-matrix.md#hardware-security-modules-hsms) for more information):

-* Utimaco.
+* Utimaco SecurityServer Se Gen2.
 * Gemalto Luna.
 * Securosys PrimusX.
 * Azure Key Vault.